#{ServerName}

 Hurst Castle, Hurst Spit and Keyhaven

 Why your dog will love this: Splashing about in the waves and discovering the coastal reserve, there are lots for humans and doggos to explore.
-There’s incredible history at the castle for history buffs to seek out, Hurst Spit is a wonderful place for a long walk and for dogs to let off steam, while Keyhaven is a beauty spot that will have birdwatchers hooked – and you can discover it all in one go.
+There’s incredible history at Hurst Castle for history buffs to seek out, Hurst Spit is a wonderful place for a long walk and for dogs to let off steam, while Keyhaven is a beauty spot that will have birdwatchers hooked – and you can discover it all in one go.

 Best for: Explorers and seaside lovers.